jithunarayanan/my-repo/ext3.md

-### Resizing an ext3 file system
+### Resizing an ext3/ext4 file system
-As a system administrator, you can resize an ext3 file system using the resize2fs utility.
-The resize2fs utility reads the size in units of file system block size, unless a suffix indicating a specific unit is used.
+As a system administrator, you can resize an ext3/ext4 file systems using the `resize2fs` utility.
+The `resize2fs` utility reads the size in units of file system block size, unless a suffix indicating a specific unit is used.
 The following suffixes indicate specific units: